Cost & Fees

 Frequently Asked Questions

 - What does the Homestay Fee include?

-The Homestay Fee ($31/night for a private room, $26/night for married couples sharing their room) includes a fully furnished private bedroom with linens; a shared bathroom; access to laundry facilities, microwave, and refrigerator; internet access; and bedroom air conditioning from May 1 through September 30.
-It also includes daily, self-serve continental breakfast and three family-style dinners each week to be enjoyed with the host family.
-The Homestay Fee is all-inclusive.
-There are no additional taxes, utilities, or fees.
-The homestay is paid 28 days at a time, in advance.
+The Homestay Fee is prorated at $35/night for a private room for stays under one month, or $50/night for married couples sharing their room.
+This fee includes a fully furnished private bedroom with towels, sheets, blankets and a pillow; a shared bathroom; access to laundry facilities, microwave, and refrigerator; internet access; and air conditioning from May 1 through September 30.

 - How can I pay for my homestay?

-Homestays are available on a first-come first-serve basis.
+Homestays are available on a first-come first-served basis.
 It is important to apply as early as possible.
-Except in cases where homestay space is not available, the Placement Fee is not refundable.
 Once a student has occupied a homestay, there are no refunds for the first four-week session.